 I'm even more grateful that we continue to use these heirlooms to keep the stories going and the family history a part of our present.

 In the spirit of sharing, honoring our family history, and celebrating Labor Day, I’ve extended FREE SHIPPING through the month of SEPTEMBER —a little gift from my. family to yours.
-Applies to all domestic orders.
+This includes all upcycling orders (for all domestic customers).
+Visit our upcycle page to learn more and get started.

 My granny with her original wedding china from 1941.
-Upcycled by The Brooklyn Teacup into a Teacup and Saucer Stand that granny always keeps out.
+Upcycled by The Brooklyn Teacup into a Teacup & Saucer stand that she always keeps out to serve snacks to her many guests.